Holt Street, Surry Hills

 This motif extends through the workspace.
 Bespoke glazing marries with intelligent lighting to form translucent glowing cubes – stylishly housing the showrooms.
 Considered lighting was critical in supporting the brand’s unique needs; from on-site manufacturing to administrative functions.
 The careful balance sees that neither comfort nor functionality is compromised.

 Given the level of detail required, this project was not without its challenges.
 Procuring glass that met both form and functionality needs proved most challenging.
-Schiavello’s NSW construction team met the design needs with double-glazing; ensuring the final space achieved the almost-white finish while maintaining an opaque effect.
+Our team met the design needs with double-glazing; ensuring the final space achieved the almost-white finish while maintaining an opaque effect.

-Right on Cue – Schiavello’s proactive approach delivers an on-brand workplace
+Right on Cue – our proactive approach to deliver an on-brand workplace

 Key elements define the final space through honest materials and quality finishes – enhancing the Cue brand.